Eastern towhee: Preferred habitat

 Eastern towhees range from near sea level to as high as 6500 ft along the border of Tennessee and North Carolina during the summer.
 A literature review reports eastern towhees up to 3000 ft in New Hampshire.

 Eastern towhees spend the majority of their time near the ground.
-For instance, in Pennsylvania in spring, observations of eastern towhees below 3 ft from the ground occurred significantly (p<0.05) more than expected based on random spatial distribution, and observations above 3 ft occurred significantly (p<0.05) less than would be expected.
-In a Louisiana bottomland forest 62% of eastern towhee observations were within 2 ft of the ground, and only 4% were observed above 25 ft.
-In the spring this changed, with detections of eastern towhees below 25 ft declining from 70% to 65% and detections in the canopy (>25 ft) increasing from 4% to 7%.
+For instance, in Pennsylvania in spring, observations of eastern towhees below 3 ft from the ground occurred significantly more than expected based on random spatial distribution, and observations above 3 ft occurred significantly less than would be expected.
+In a Louisiana bottomland forest, 62% of eastern towhee observations were within 2 ft of the ground, and only 4% were observed above 25 ft.
+In the spring, this changed, with detections of eastern towhees below 25 ft declining from 70% to 65% and detections in the canopy (>25 ft) increasing from 4 to 7%.

-Eastern towhees occur in many habitats, from tallgrass prairies and marshes to mature forests.
-However, eastern towhees are most common in early successional stands, habitat edges, and areas with similar vegetation structure throughout eastern forests.
+Eastern towhees occur in many habitats, from tallgrass prairies and marshes to mature forests, but they are most common in early successional stands, habitat edges, and areas with similar vegetation structure throughout eastern forests.

-In most communities eastern towhees are more abundant in young successional stands.
-Several studies found increased eastern towhee abundance on early successional sites compared to later-successional sites.
-Mean number of breeding eastern towhees (0.70 bird/50-m radius) and nest success rate (58%) were higher in a 15-year-old clearcut in West Virginia, than in other treatments, including a stand of yellow-poplar (Liriodendron tulipifera), black cherry, red maple, sugar maple (Acer saccharum), and white ash (Fraxinus americana) that was not harvested.
+In most communities, eastern towhees are more abundant in young-successional stands.
+Several studies found increased eastern towhee abundance on early-successional sites compared to later-successional sites.
+Mean number of breeding eastern towhees (0.70 bird/50-m radius) and nest success rate (58%) were higher in a 15-year-old clearcut in West Virginia than in other treatments, including a stand of yellow poplar (Liriodendron tulipifera), black cherry, red maple, sugar maple (Acer saccharum), and white ash (Fraxinus americana) that was not harvested.
 In a southern Missouri oak-hickory forest, eastern towhees were not present before clearcutting or in the nearby uncut forest after cutting, but occurred at a mean density of 9.3 birds/10 ha in a 3-year-old clearcut.
 A study of stands of varying ages in central New York found that eastern towhee density peaked in early successional stands.